Skip to main content

 • Permissions allow users to access certain objects based on their specific roles, like device_renamer or channel_archiver.

-When to use
+When to use a Roles and Permissions model

 • Grant someone an admin role that can edit and read a document